Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Introduction

 This setting is relevant and timely also from a practical perspective.
-Indeed, the latest NNs architectures such as large language models (LLMs) do operate near interpolation: the compute-optimal training scales parameters and tokens in equal proportion \cite{hoffmann2022empirical}, with typical sizes ranging in $10^{10}$--$10^{12}$.
+Indeed, the latest NN architectures such as generative diffusion and large language models (LLMs) do operate near interpolation: the compute-optimal training scales parameters and tokens in equal proportion \cite{hoffmann2022empirical,ni2025training}, with typical sizes ranging in $10^{10}$--$10^{12}$.
 These models of utmost interest are highly expressive and also exhibit signs of feature learning \cite{lan2024sparse,li2025find}.
 From that perspective, it places them in a similar regime as considered in the present paper.
 LLMs are far more intricate than MLPs.
-Yet, they have things in common: in addition to the fact that one of the basic building block of LLMs is actually the MLP (together with the attention head), both correspond to deep non-linear architectures.
-We thus consider tackling the interpolation regime of MLPs essential, with the hope that some insights brought forward by our theoretically tractable idealised setting remain qualitatively relevant for the NN architectures deployed in applications.
+Yet, they have things in common: in addition to the fact that one of the basic building blocks of LLMs is actually the MLP (together with the attention head), both correspond to deep non-linear architectures.
+We thus consider essential to tackle the interpolation regime of MLPs, with the hope that some insights brought forward by our theoretically tractable idealised setting remain qualitatively relevant for the NN architectures deployed in applications.